kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 Tests have three layers in ibello framework.
-On the one hand, the *page-description* classes  summerize the pages' technical functions.
-On the other hand, test steps can be compiled by one or even more methods of the page-description class, which is put in a class, called *test-step-library class*.
+On the one hand, the *page-definition* classes  summerize the pages' technical functions.
+On the other hand, test steps can be compiled by one or even more methods of the page-definition class, which is put in a class, called *test-step-library class*.

 The business functions can be easily separated by this thee-layer structure, so the tests could be available from business perspective too.
-Furthermore, little changes in websites do not affect on tests, only the page-description classes are needed to be changed, so the tests are more future-proof.
+Furthermore, little changes in websites do not affect on tests, only the page-definition classes are needed to be changed, so the tests are more future-proof.

 ## The test class